Nyayo Car

-Nyayo Car was a project by the Kenyan government to plan and manufacture Kenyan cars.
-The project was initiated in 1986 when then president Daniel arap Moi asked the University of Nairobi to develop the vehicles.
+The Nyayo Car was a project made by the Kenyan government to plan and manufacture Kenyan cars.
+The project was initiated in 1986 when then president Daniel arap Moi asked the University of Nairobi to develop these vehicles.

-Five prototypes were made, named Pioneer Nyayo Cars and they attained a speed of 120 km/h.
+Five prototypes were made, they were known as the Pioneer Nyayo Cars and they could achieve a top speed of up to 120 km/h.
 The Nyayo Motor Corporation was established to mass-produce these cars.
-However, due to lack of funds, the car never entered into production.
+However, due to a lack of funds, the car never entered production.

-The Nyayo Motor Corporation was later renamed Numerical Machining Complex Limited, manufacturing metal parts for various local industries.
+The Nyayo Motor Corporation was later renamed to Numerical Machining Complex Limited, manufacturing metal parts for various local industries.
 The car became a synonym for the many white elephants that signified the government of the day.